-- 375%increase in students strongly agreeing with the statement “Local decision-makers take notice of what we as young people think”
+- 220% increase in students strongly agreeing with the statement “Local decision-makers take notice of what we as young people think”

-- 101% increase in students agreeing with “National politicians and decision-makers want to hear our views” post-conference survey.
+- 50% increase in students agreeing and strongly agreeing with “National politicians and decision-makers want to hear our views” post-conference survey

 When asked, ‘What do you believe can make the biggest difference to tackling climate change in our area?’:

 - 55% placed “Involve more people in climate action” either first or second

 - 44% had “Give young people a bigger voice in local decisions” either first or second.

 The Climate Voices programme 2015-18 successfully engaged 1,000 students from 40 secondary schools in Bristol, London, Gloucestershire, Reading, Solihull and South Gloucestershire.
 In a survey after the 2018 Conference students said they benefited greatly by learning about climate change and developing skills in research & analysis, team-working, debating and presenting information, and that they came away with ideas and inspiration to act.
 100% of teachers said they wanted their students to take part again:

 ‘The Conferences cover climate change and global development to a greater depth and in a more engaging way than would be possible in school over several lessons.’

 Students who attended the 2017 Conferences presented their subsequent actions at an ICN ‘National Summit’ in June 2018:

 - Sixth formers from Bristol’s Badminton School had run a truly school-wide marketing strategy to reduce plastic waste, and the school had subsequently established an Environment and Resources Officer and an Environmental Committee for even more action.